rapidsai/cuml/README.md

 - K-Nearest Neighbors (Requires [Faiss](https://github.com/facebookresearch/faiss) installation to use).

-Upcoming algorithms for version 0.1:
+Upcoming algorithms:

 - Kalman Filter.

 More ML algorithms in cuML and more ML primitives in ml-prims are being added currently.
-Example notebooks are provided in the python folder to test the functionality and performance of this v0.1 alpha version.
+Example notebooks are provided in the python folder to test the functionality and performance.
 Goals for future versions include more algorithms and multi-gpu versions of the algorithms and primitives.

 The installation option provided currently consists on building from source.
 Upcoming versions will add `pip` and `conda` options, along docker containers.
 They will be available in the coming weeks.